HAHOOS/LabPresence/LabPresence/Embedded/README.txt

 %mlVersion% - Current version of Melon Loader
 %health% - Current health of the player
 %maxHealth% - The maximum health of the player
-%healthPercentange% - Percentage of health
+%healthPercentage% - Percentage of health
 %fps% - FPS of the game
 %operatingSystem% - Name of the operating system
 %codeModsCount% - Amount of all MelonLoader mods & plugins